justinelut/mpesapay/README.md

 # Mpesa Pay

 Mpesa Pay is a JavaScript library that enables developers to easily integrate Mpesa payments into their Node.js applications.
-It provides an easy-to-use interface for initiating Mpesa STK Push requests, checking payment status, and retrieving the account balance for the M-Pesa business account.
+It provides an easy-to-use interface for initiating Mpesa STK Push requests, allowing customers to pay for goods and services directly from their mobile phones.

 ## Installation